-We're living proof Disney Cruise Line is for adults too.
-All our experiences with DCL have been on a Disney cruise without kids is a lot of fun for an over 18 years old aged crowd as much as it is for an under-18 crowd.
+We're living proof Disney Cruise Line (DCL) is for adults too.
+All our experiences sailing on their ships have been without children.
+A Disney cruise without kids is a lot of fun for an over 18 years old aged crowd as much as it is for an under-18 crowd.

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We truly only recommend cruises, experiences, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.

-The best thing about Disney Cruise Line (DCL) in terms of children — for the sake of the adults and kids on the ship — is they are designed to accommodate children.
-This means they have specific areas for different age groups of kids where they can spend all day and night in the areas of the ship designed just for them.
+The best thing about Disney Cruise Line in terms of children — for the sake of the adults and kids on the ship — is they are designed to accommodate kids.
+This means they have specific areas for kids.
+Different age groups of kids can spend all day and night in the areas of the ship designed just for them.
 This means they are confined to the kids' areas that adults cannot visit…and they're happy to be there!

-Though there aren't specifically “adult Disney cruises” there are many, many elements of the ships designs, especially, only adults would appreciate.
+Though there aren't specifically “adult Disney cruises,” there are many, many elements of Disney cruise ship designs that only adults would appreciate.

-Adults are the main audience for who the splendor was designed for.
+Adults are the main audience for whom the splendor was designed.
 They're the ones who can truly appreciate the ships' aesthetics and architectural plans.
 When was the last time you heard a child say, “The color palette Disney chose for this atrium is stunning!
 Look at the geometry of the chandelier.
 I love this ship's Art Deco design!”
-Never.
-That's when.
+Never, that's when!

 (Psst: If the term “atrium” is unfamiliar to you, that's okay!
 Here are some essential cruise ship terms you should know.)